scottgarner/Tweetopia/README.md

 Tweetopia is a 3D Twitter hashtag visualizaiton based on WebGL and built using Three.js

-Learn more at the [project page](http://scott.j38.net/interactive/tweetopia/) or see it live at [Tweetopia.net](http://tweetopia.net/).
+Learn more at the [project page](http://scott.j38.net/interactive/tweetopia/) or see it live at [Tweetopia.net](http://www.tweetopia.net/).

 ### Changelog ###

+r12

+-	Major overhaul to support Twitter API changes.
+-	Now uses a web service for search requests.

 r11